 Phototherapy.
 Ultraviolet light can be used in several different ways to treat psoriasis.

 Treatments with a variety of injections.

-The idea of a tablet or an injection to treat psoriasis is attractive, but most of the tablets and injections have potentially severe side effects.
-Most are likely to be started by a dermatologist, and some can be prescribed only from a hospital because:
+Tablets or injections to treat psoriasis can be very effective but can also have potentially severe side effects.
+They are usually started by a dermatologist, and some can only be prescribed from a hospital because:

-They require regular clinical assessments and blood test checks.
+They require regular clinical assessments and blood tests.

 Most have the potential to interfere with other medicines.

-Female patients should not become pregnant while on any of the tablets or injections used to treat psoriasis.
+Female patients should not become pregnant whilst on some of the tablets or injections used to treat psoriasis.
 Additionally, it is important that male patients taking some of these tablets should not father a child.
 These pregnancy issues may apply for some time after stopping the tablets.

 Treatments with tablets or injections tend to be used:

-When psoriasis has failed to respond to topical treatments, or comes back quickly after clearing with them.
+When psoriasis has failed to respond to topical treatments or comes back quickly after it has cleared.